ovh/docs/pages/platform/public-cloud/put_an_instance_in_rescue_mode/guide.en-ie.md

 ![control panel](images/rescueexit2022.png){.thumbnail}

 > [!warning]
-> In the event the `Exit rescue mode`{.action} button is not displayed while the instance is in rescue mode, we recommend refreshing your tab.
+> If the `Exit rescue mode`{.action} button is not displayed while the instance is in rescue mode, we recommend that you refresh your tab.
 >

 ### Activating rescue mode using the OpenStack API